-- 1 pound sharp cheddar cheese, shredded
+- 1 pound sharp cheddar cheese shredded (16 ounces)

 - Allow the ground sausage to sit at room temperature for about 30 minutes.

 - Use a medium cookie scoop (1 1/2 tablespoons) to portion the mixture.
-Roll each portion into a ball and place them onto the prepared baking rack.
+Roll each portion into a ball and place onto the prepared baking rack.